About Norm Lasca

-Dr. Norman P. Lasca is Professor Emeritus of Geology at the University of Wisconsin-Milwaukee.
+Norm is Professor Emeritus of Geology at the University of Wisconsin-Milwaukee.
 He holds degrees from Brown University and the University of Michigan.
-Widely traveled, he has worked extensively in the Arctic and Sub-Arctic areas surrounding the Arctic Ocean and Antarctica for over 50 years.
+Widely traveled, he has worked extensively in the Arctic and Sub-Arctic areas surrounding the Arctic Ocean since 1961, and in Antarctica since the 1990s.
+He is a widely published scholar and editor whose expertise lies in Earth-surface processes, especially those related to river systems and glaciation.